genericmoniker/onenote-dump/README.md

 When run, the script will launch a browser window so that you can authorize the script to access your OneNote data.
 Subsequent runs won't require this, so long as the authorization token is good (about an hour).
+If you want to force reauthentication, you can pass the "--new-session" param.

 The output directory and parents will be created if needed.